yash1th/devops-homework/README.md

 There are two different Flask applications that need to be deployed:

 * `portal.py` is a public facing app that renders out the dashboard.
 * `hardware.py` is an internal service that calculates the availability of the different hardware profiles available on the platform.
 This service must not be available to the public internet.
+This service must be running on a private subnet that is sitting behind a NAT gateway.

 ## Running Locally